SATR-ATM/elFulk-Backend/docs/stories_content.md

 ## 1. Feature Overview

 **Feature:** Stories
-**Goal:** Deliver curated, age-appropriate educational content (stories, videos, courses) safely to children on the المنزل الآمن platform.
+**Goal:** Deliver curated, age-appropriate educational content (stories, courses) safely to children on the المنزل الآمن platform.

 **Scope:**
-- Admins upload stories and associated media (images, videos, PDFs).
+- Admins upload stories and associated media (images).
-- Children browse and read/view stories based on age group, complexity, and type.
+- Children browse and read stories based on age group, complexity, and type.
 - Parents can assign stories manually (Chosen by Parent mode).
 - Content must be secure, optimized, and age-appropriate at all times.